CiscoCloud/clus-my-hero-app/README-Workshop-4-Postman-users.md

 ####How:

-Run ./myhero-uninstall.sh to remove all three services from Marathon.
+Run/Send requests 1-uninstall_myhero_web, 2-uninstall_myhero_data and  3-uninstall_myhero_app from Postman folder "3-myhero-uninstall" to remove all three services from Marathon.

 ####Note:

-You can verify the current state using REST API or using the Mantl UI.
+You can verify the current state of services using 1-get_myhero_data, 2-get_myhero_app and 3-get_myhero_web REST requests or using the Mantl UI.